 UIM is significantly cheaper than the price of liability coverage, but prices fluctuate between states.
 The price of a policy depends largely on the number of uninsured drivers in your state.
 Some states have a higher percentage of uninsured drivers, which means there's a greater chance you'll use UIM coverage.

 The prices below reflect annual quotes from Geico for UIMBI coverage.

 *Presented uninsured and underinsured motorist insurance as one premium, so divided in two to show price for each

 Is uninsured motorist insurance worth it?

 The average hospital bill following a car accident is around $60,000.
 In most cases, UIM coverage is worth carrying — it won't cost much to get a policy that covers this type of bill.

 When setting your insurance limits, you should consider your net worth.
 That's the value of all of your assets, such as home equity, after subtracting your liabilities, such as student loan debt.
 So if your net worth is $50,000, then your UIM limit should be at least $50,000.
 Luckily, there's not much of a price difference between low and high coverage limits.

 You should only consider not carrying UIM insurance if you live in a no-fault state like Florida or Michigan, where personal injury protection (PIP) is mandatory.
 PIP pays for your injuries, regardless if the other driver is insured.

 Additionally, if you have comprehensive and collision insurance, any car damage will be covered, regardless if the other driver is insured.
-Both coverages, however, will make your policy more expensive.
+Both coverages, however, will make your auto insurance policy more expensive.